 Lucy

 After the Norman Conquest brought Latinate names to England, their "a" endings were replaced with a "y".
-One such name was the saintly Lucia, from which the English Lucy emerged.
+One such name was the saintly Lucia, from which Lucy emerged.

-During the Middle Ages, Lucy was commonly given to girls born at sunrise.
-That's because Lucia, Lucy's Latin form, comes from "lux", which means "light".
-Girls named Lucy are no longer born only during the morning.
-Still, its meaning can inspire lifelong optimism.
+During the Middle Ages, Lucy was common among girls born at sunrise.
+That's because Lucia, its Latin form, comes from "lux", which means "light".
+Even though girls named Lucy are no longer born only in the morning, its meaning can still inspire lifelong optimism.

 In England, Lucy continued its popularity long after the Middle Ages ended.
-It was consistently popular all the way up to the early twentieth century.
+It was consistently popular until the early twentieth century.
 Lucy even brought its popularity with the pilgrims to the American Colonies.
-Notable Lucys born before the the end of the American Revolution include Thomas Jefferson's sister, Lucy Jefferson Lewis, along with Paul Revere's daughter.
+Notable Lucys born before the end of the American Revolution include Thomas Jefferson's sister and Paul Revere's daughter.

-By 1880, the first year name records are kept, Lucy ranked outside the top 50.
+By 1880, the first year American name records are kept, Lucy ranked outside the top 50.
 It left the top 100 by 1925.
 However, Lucy was probably a retired evergreen classic rather than a dated 'Mom name' back then.
-Census records from GalbiThink.org suggest that Lucy ranked among the top 20 names through 1860, after which it began to decline.
-Plus, as stated, Lucy was consistently popular in England before that.
+Census records from GalbiThink.org suggest that Lucy ranked among the top 20 names through 1860, after which it started declining.

 Lucy declined until it hit its low point in the 500s in 1978.
 It probably felt a little plain for parents like Mary and Anne do now.
-Afterward, Lucy slowly started to feel fresh again.
+Or else, I Love Lucy made the name clownish.
+Afterward, Lucy slowly regained its freshness.
 It returned to the top 100 in 2010, around forty years after its return in England.
-As of 2023, Lucy is once again in the top 50.
+Since 2019, Lucy has once again ranked in the top 50.

-Lucy feels both classic and old-fashioned.
-While it followed the popularity curve of vintage charmers, Lucy never dropped out of the top 600.
-Besides, there are still famous Lucys born around the time of its lowest rank.
+Lucy feels both classic and vintage.
+While it followed the popularity curve of vintage charmers, Lucy never completely disappeared.
+Besides, there were still famous Lucys born around the time of its lowest rank.
 These include actress Lucy Liu and comic artist Lucy Knisley.
-Saint Lucia, also known as Saint Lucy, makes Lucy saintly as well.
-A few saints with the name from the 1600s and 1700s adds to that feel.
+Saint Lucia, also known as Saint Lucy, makes the name saintly as well.
+A few more saints from the 1600s and 1700s adds to the feel.

 NICKNAMES: